The Autumn Issue of National Geographic Traveler is now on newsstands, and the topic is Traditional Balsamic Vinegar of Modena…

 “BALSAMIC BLACK GOLD”

-The Ghirlandina tower is like a pencil on the first day of school, its perfectly tempered tip soars towards the sky coloring it pink.
+The Ghirlandina tower reminds me of a pencil on the first day of school with its perfectly tempered tip soaring toward the sky and coloring it pink.
 This is how Modena welcomes me, and in a moment, childhood memories of the Emillian countryside come to mind.

-In the pantry of his kitchen, then, it never misses a bottle of vinegar; it was the good one of the farmer Geppino who lived on the coast of a river with his dogs.
-He had a small barrel from which he took this black delight that filled my mouth with flavors and the nose with smells, impossible to replicate.
+In the pantry of her kitchen, there was always a bottle of vinegar; it was the good one from the farmer Geppino, who lived on the river coast with his dogs.
+He had a small barrel from which he took this black delight that filled my mouth with flavors and my nose with smells, impossible to replicate.

-The land of fast cars and slow food, people say, and these two fleeting memories are enough but more alive than ever to confirm it.
+The land of fast cars and slow food, people say, and these two fleeting memories are more alive than ever to confirm it.

 Article by Francesca Rabitti.
 Photos by Alessandro Barteletti.